Collabora Online - Community Page

 to avoid the caching, so that you can just Shift+Reload the pages to see the new content.

-The instructions below have been prepared for and tested on Ubuntu 20.04 LTS, and tested on Debian GNU/Linux 11 (bullseye).
+The instructions below have been prepared for and tested on Debian GNU/Linux 11 (bullseye).
 You might need to do small adjustments for other releases.

 Note: Sometimes Debian comes without sudo preinstalled.
 If you do not have sudo, you will need to run apt install -y sudo as root.
 It is not good enough to only run the commands which require sudo below as root, as sudo is also run during make